 When you are writing a blog post or essay, you typically start with a bold title, which gives your reader a broad sense of what you are writing about.
 Within your essay, you will have other subtitles that are going to go more in depth as to what your article is about.
 An HS code works similarly.

-Harmonized codes are sectioned into three categories that include 2 digits: Chapter, Heading, and subheadings.
+HS codes are sectioned into three categories that each include two digits: Chapter, Heading, and Subheadings.
 Within each category, the product is able to be described more specifically.
 The chapter is describing in a broad sense what the product is.
 Whether it is a fruit, a ketchup dispenser, coffee etc. The heading begins to specify more of what the product is before ending with the subheading digits.
 The subheading is going to tell you specifically what the item is.

 FAQs